April 29, 2026

 Circling back to the stain, your product is truly magic in a quart, but your operation is next level.
 You said that you use the power of the sun to make the product.
 Can you tell me how you do that?

 "Everyone talks about using solar to power the plant.
-I wanted to know if I could use it to cook the batch.
+I became more interested in whether solar could reduce the energy demand inside the process itself.

-Instead of relying entirely on electric or fossil-fuel heat, I use direct solar-thermal input to heat and process batches inside the vessel.
-The formulation and process are designed to absorb and retain heat efficiently, which reduces the need for external energy during production.
+Instead of relying entirely on electric or fossil-fuel heating, I use direct solar-thermal input to help heat and process batches inside the vessel.
+The formulation and process are designed to retain heat efficiently, which reduces the amount of external energy required during production.

-As we scale, automation and additional energy inputs, including solar-generated electricity, will support higher throughput.
-The goal is to build a manufacturing system that reduces reliance on fossil energy at both the process and facility level.
+As we scale, automation and additional energy infrastructure — including conventional and solar-generated electricity — will support higher throughput and tighter process control.
+The larger goal is to build a manufacturing system that gradually reduces reliance on fossil-energy inputs at both the process and facility level.

 How do efficiencies play a role in CleanTech?